A mini-guide of things to do in Pristina, capital of Europe’s newest nation

 Where is Pristina, Kosovo?

-Before we get into the details of what there is do in Pristina, let’s put it on the map!
+Before we get into the details of what to do in Pristina, let’s put it on the map!
 Tucked away in the Balkans region of Europe and once part of Yugoslavia, is Europe’s newest country: Kosovo.
 It’s capital Pristina, or Prishtina, as it is also spelt, is, therefore, Europe’s youngest.
 In February 2008, Kosovo declared itself an independent country, a status that is not recognised by Serbia, Russia, China, and enough other countries to prevent it from becoming a member of the UN.